10 July - 28 July 2023, Fred Kavli Science Center, Eresfjord, Norway

 _JPG.jpg)

-Non-NRSN students: There are no registration fees for the school.
-Accommodations and food (except for alcohol) will be covered by the school.
-Students that don't belong to NRSN will need to find their own funding to cover their travel expenses to and from Molde.
-Ground transportation between Molde and the Fred Kavli Science Center will be provided by the school on a pre-determined schedule on both arrival and departure days (July 10th and 28th, respectively).
+Ground transportation between Molde and the Fred Kavli Knowledge Center will be provided by the school on a pre-determined schedule on both arrival and departure days (July 7th and 25th, respectively).